 For example, you could be discussing climate change and activism in a lecture one day - or splashing in rivers measuring water flow the next.

 You can find details for individual courses through the 'Programme Structure' link.

 Our geography degrees provide opportunities to switch between degrees in your early years.
-You should discuss your interests with your Personal Tutor to ensure that these options are still available to you.
+You should discuss your interests with your Cohort Lead to ensure that these options are still available to you.

 One of the most exciting things about a Scottish undergraduate degree is option courses.
 You have the opportunity to take a significant number of courses outside your degree in Years 1 and 2.